Hamilton CCA

 How to Participate in Hamilton CCA

 Most residents and businesses in Hamilton already participate in the CCA program.
-Check your electricity bill to see if you’re one of them: the Supplier should be listed as Constellation – Hamilton CCA (click for a bill sample).
+Check your electricity bill to see if you’re one of them: the Supplier should be listed as Dynegy – Hamilton CCA (click for a bill sample).
 If National Grid is still listed as your supplier, you may complete the enrollment form to sign up for Hamilton CCA.
 If a different supplier is listed, contact that supplier to check for penalties or termination fees that they may charge before you join the CCA program.

 Participation in the Hamilton CCA program is voluntary: you can leave the program at any time without fee or penalty.